mchenliu/Tableau_Project_Spotify_Data_Analysis/README.md

 # Dashboard | Overview
 # Dashboard | Details
 # Introducation
 📣 In this project, I used dataset from my [Python Spotify Analysis Project](https://github.com/mchenliu/Capstone_Project_Spotify_Data_Analysis) to create a set of dynamic dashboard to uncover insights into my listening habits.

+:mag: Check out my Spotify Streaming dashboard on [Tableau Public]

 ## Tools Used
 **:art: Tableau:** A powerful tool for creating data visualizations and business intelligence dashboards, enabling insightful analysis and reporting.
 **:pencil2: draw.io:** Used to sketch the container structures for dashboard design.